Tchabovsky Andrey

 Research interests:

-My project “The colonists: what are they?” continues my earlier (more than 30-years long) research of populations and communities of rodents in pasture ecosystems of Kalmykia, initiated by S. A. Shilova in 1993.
-Since 1993 these studies were performed in the Laboratory of landscape ecology of mammals IPEE RAS, and since 2003 – in the Laboratory of population ecology.
-As a result, we described and explained abrupt shifts between stable modes in rodents’ population dynamics resulting from variation in stocking level.
+My project “The colonists: what are they?” continues my earlier (more than 30-year-long) research of populations and communities of rodents in grazing ecosystems of Kalmykia, initiated by S. A. Shilova in 1993.
+Since 1993, I have conducted these studies in the Laboratory of Landscape Ecology of Mammals, IEE RAS, and since 2003, in the Laboratory of Population Ecology.
+We described and explained abrupt step-like shifts between stationary regimes in rodents’ population dynamics resulting from variation in livestock population grazing impact.

-All my life in science is related in some way with open landscapes and gerbils and ground squirrels inhabiting them.
-This is presented in my Dr. Habil.
-Thesis “Ecological aspects of an evolution of sociality in rodents inhabiting open landscapes” (2006 IPEE RAS).
-In this work I summarized the research on sociality, which is where my academic work began under the supervision of S. V. Popov, S. A. Shilova and M. Ye.
-Goltzman after graduating in 1984 the biological faculty of Moscow State University.
-Comparative analysis of sociality in gerbils (that’s how my PhD Thesis were entitled, defended in 1993, IPEE RAS) -was the main direction of my research first in the National Research Center for Epidemiology and Microbiology named after N. F. Gamaleya and then (since 1993) in IPEE RAS.
-A significant contribution to this research was made by collaboration with Ben Gurion University (Israel) in 1999-2003.
-As a result, ecologically sound hypotheses were proposed to explain social divergence in closely related and ecologically similar rodent species.
+My entire life in science is linked to open landscapes and open-dwelling gerbils and ground squirrels.
+This is presented in my D.Sc.
+Thesis “Ecological aspects of evolution of sociality in rodents inhabiting open landscapes” (2006, IEE RAS).
+In this work, I have compiled my research on sociality – the topic, from which my academic work began under the supervision of S. V. Popov, S. A. Shilova, and M. E. Goltzman after graduating from the Faculty of Biology of Moscow State University in 1984.
+A comparative analysis of sociality in gerbils (this is the title of my PhD Thesis, defended in 1993, IEE RAS) was the main topic of my research; first, in the N.F.
+Gamaleya Institute of Epidemiology and Microbiology and then (since 1993) in IEE RAS.
+A significant contribution to this research came from my collaboration with Ben Gurion University (Israel), 1999–2003.
+As a result, we proposed ecologically sound hypotheses to explain social divergence in closely related and ecologically similar rodent species.

 Publications (articles in the journals with rank Q1 are shown in bold)